-ADSL is a full copper connection.
-Copper wiring is run from the the telephone exchange to 'street cabinets'.
+Fast broadband is typically achieved through a full copper connection (ADSL).
+Copper wiring is run from the telephone exchange to 'street cabinets'.
 From here, further copper wiring takes broadband to your home.
-Typical download speeds for ADSL broadband are 8-10 Mbps.
+Typical download speeds for ADSL broadband are 8-10Mbps.

-Whilst you can check what broadband speeds would be appropriate for you below, if you're using multiple devices streaming TV or playing online games, you're likely going to want ultrafast broadband!
+You can check what broadband speed would be best for your connectivity needs below, but if you're streaming TV or playing online games on multiple devices, you're likely to want ultrafast broadband!

-Ultrafast / Full Fibre (100+ Mbps): Enjoy high quality video calls, stream movies and shows in 4k on multiple devices at the same time, download HD boxsets, play online games upload videos to social media with no delay.
+Ultrafast / Full Fibre (100+ Mbps): Enjoy high quality video calls, stream movies and shows in 4k on multiple devices at the same time, download HD boxsets, play online games and upload videos to social media with no delay.

-Superfast / Fibre (30 - 80 Mbps): Everyone in your household can get online at the same time, streaming shows in HD and playing games online.
+Superfast / Fibre (30 – 80Mbps): Everyone in your household can get online at the same time, streaming shows in HD and playing games online.

-ADSL (1 - 24 Mbps): Perfect for everyday browsing, sending emails and updating your favourite social media sites.
+Fast / ADSL (1 – 24Mbps): Perfect for everyday browsing, sending emails and updating your favourite social media sites.